Man charged with terrorism, hate crime in shooting of Jewish man walking to synagogue in Chicago, police say

 (CNN) — A man is facing felony terrorism and hate crime charges after authorities say he shot a Jewish man who was walking to a synagogue and then fired at responding officers during a weekend shootout in Chicago.

-Sidi Mohamed Abdallahi, 22, has been charged with one felony count of terrorism and one felony count of a hate crime, Chicago Police Department Chief Larry Snelling said at a news conference Thursday.
+Sidi Mohamed Abdallahi, 22, has been charged with one felony count of terrorism and one felony count of a hate crime, Chicago Police Department Superintendent Larry Snelling said at a news conference Thursday.

 It’s unclear if Abdallahi has an attorney.